Download

 Editing Messages

-Any message that you send to the AI is editable.
+Any message that you send to the model is editable.
 You can click on the card that contains your message and re-submit it with an adjusted prompt and/or new pieces of context.

 Checkpoints

-Every time the AI performs an edit, you should see a "Restore Checkpoint" button to the top of your message.
-This allows you to return your code base to the state it was in prior to that message.
-This is usually valuable if the AI's edit doesn't go in the right direction.
+Every time the model performs an edit, you should see a "Restore Checkpoint" button at the top of your message, allowing you to return your code base to the state it was in prior to that message.

 Following the Agent